scaleoutsean/eseries-perf-analyzer/DATABASE.md

 ## Schema

-For convenience, a list of measurements, fields and keys that v3.5.1 collects are given below.
-These aren't expected to change, but you can view your own with `SHOW MEASUREMENTS`, `SHOW FIELD KEYS`, `SHOW TAG KEYS`. `"SHOW FIELD KEYS FROM config_volumes"` shows fields from specific measurement.
+For convenience, a list of measurements, fields and keys that v3.5.2 collects are given below.
+These aren't expected to change, but you can view your own with `SHOW MEASUREMENTS`, `SHOW FIELD KEYS`, `SHOW TAG KEYS`. `"SHOW FIELD KEYS FROM config_volumes"` shows fields from specific measurement. (v3.5.3 adds optional "point-in-time" volume statistics that disabled by default and not shown below.)

 ```raw
 EPA Database Schema Dump